slide-accept

 Custom Threshold

 By default, the handle must reach 90% of the track to activate.
-Set data-threshold to a lower value to make activation easier.
+Set threshold to a lower value to make activation easier.

 Slide halfway